waimea-jrainbow/level-2-programming-assessment/docs/test-plan.md

 ---

-## Rules preference entry
+## Asking the user if they want to read the rules

-the player can choose whether to read the rules or not by entering y or n
+the player can choose whether to read the rules or not by entering y, n ,Y or N I will test this by entering these values as well as invalid inputs as listed below

 ### Test Data To Use